Applying multi-factor authentication to connected devices is tricky, but it can and should be done, especially on the administrative side of things.

 There’s also a ‘something you are’ approach, which includes biometric details such as fingerprints, retina scans and facial or voice recognition.
-While this may seem a little far-fetched, fingerprint ID has already been replaced by facial recognition ID in the iPhone X/XS models, something which many apps have been quick to adopt for extra authentication.
+While this may seem a little far-fetched, fingerprint ID has already been replaced by facial recognition ID in many of the newer smartphones, something which many apps have been quick to adopt for extra authentication.

 How MFA can apply to connected products

 For MFA to work in the IoT it must be as simple as possible.
 The amount of inconvenience that users will bear depends on what is being protected.
 People are more likely to accept the inconvenience of carrying around a code generator for online banking than they will for a social app, but with the rapid rise of the smartphone even that's fast becoming a stretch.

 The tricky aspect for IoT is that many smart devices don’t have a screen and/or a keypad to enter a password.
 At the user level, it’s vital therefore to consider both what is necessary and what is practical.
 Security is important, but too much, or the wrong type, is often worse than no security at all.